The Truth About People Pleasing

 So take a step back and reflect: if you notice you are a people pleaser, ask yourself:

-• What am I avoiding when people pleasing?
-What am I over-compensating for?
+Am I avoiding something when people pleasing?
+What am I avoiding and/or over-compensating for?

 People pleasing is a behavioral response to fear, and in building your awareness around this, you can have the opportunity to respond courageously.